Interim Careers Lead: Mr C Taylor ctaylor@themast.co.uk

 • Join our Alumni network and find out about employer events and opportunities within school.

-• Join either school on Twitter, we will let you know about any upcoming events that you may want to be involved in.
+• Follow our school on social media, we will let you know about any upcoming events that you may want to be involved in.

-• Find out more about engaging with schools and consider signing up for ‘Give an hour’ (specifying Scissett and Kirkburton Middle School when you sign up) www.futuregoals.co.uk
+• Find out more about engaging with schools and consider signing up for ‘Give an hour’ (specifying Scissett and Kirkburton Middle School when you sign up) Employers (futuregoals.co.uk)

-• If you are interested in working with either school please contact kirkburtonoffice@themast.co.uk
+• If you are interested in working with our school please contact kirkburtonoffice@themast.co.uk

 For more information on how your business can get involved with schools: https://www.careersandenterprise.co.uk